Depressed parents' care workers are temporarily extended

 Parents have criticised this decision, saying they are worried about the continuity of support they will receive after the extension.

 Kate (not her real name), the mother of a teenage boy who was suicidal and self-harming, said: "They are not listening to the carers of children, and that is a dreadful thing for them to be doing.
-It's incredibly shortsighted and potentially disastrous."'Families will go under'
+It's incredibly shortsighted and potentially disastrous."

 She said the support workers had helped to normalise her emotions and keep the family together.